 Dodhikarma for Saraswati Puja

-The Saraswati puja is never complete without the traditional helping of the special sweet mixture offering known as Dodhikarma that is offered to the Goddess in the morning on the day of immersion.
-The ingredients which comprises of sweet curd, popped rice, dairy sweets and ripe banana are offered while the priest performs the rituals of worship afterwords these ingredients are mixed together to prepare the delicious 'Dodhikarma', which is then offered as Prasad of the puja.
+The Saraswati puja is never finished without the traditional preparation of the distinctive sweet concoction known as Dodhikarma, which is offered to the Goddess in the morning on the day of immersion.
+While the priest conducts the religious services, delectable curd, popped rice, dairy delicacies, and juicy bananas are offered.
+Following their combination, these ingredients form the delicious "Dodhikarma," which is then given as the puja's Prasad.

 There is a special relation that Bengal enjoys with curd.

 Dodhikarma - puja prasad